Welcome to Prison Care Ministries

-Building relationships with prisoners, assisting them to regain independence on release and supporting them as they reintegrate with family and community.
+Build relationships with prisoners, to assist them to regain independence on release and support them as they reintegrate with family and community.

 Aims and Objectives

 - Provide rehabilitative accommodation for men released from prison or involved in the criminal justice system.

 - Encourage independent living and gainful employment for released prisoners.